 2. Jasper

-Jasper was one of the first mainstream AI writing tools and has matured into a marketing platform with brand voice features and multi-step campaign workflows.
+Jasper was one of the first mainstream AI writing tools and has grown into a marketing platform with brand voice features and multi-step campaign workflows.

-How it works: You configure a "Brand Voice" by providing a style guide and example content, then generate inside campaigns that span multiple formats (social, blog, email).
+How it works: You configure a "Brand Voice" by providing a style guide and example content, then generate inside campaigns that span social, blog, and email.

 Strengths: